-- 9.1 Where the candidate is prevented from attending by ill health, the hearing shall normally be deferred on submission of a medical certificate.
-If the candidate does not attend on the agreed date and no notification of the absence has been received, if the Convenor is satisfied that the candidate has received due notice of the hearing, the Committee may proceed to deal with the case and to reach a decision in the candidate's absence. - 9.2 The candidate shall have the right to be accompanied at the hearing by one of the following: a parent or guardian; a fellow candidate or other friend or to be formally represented by an Officer of the Students' Representative
+- 9.1 Where the student is prevented from attending by ill health, the hearing shall normally be deferred on submission of a medical certificate.
+If the student does not attend on the agreed date and no notification of the absence has been received, if the Convener is satisfied that the student has received due notice of the hearing, the Committee may proceed to deal with the case and to reach a decision in the student's absence. - 9.2 The student shall have the right to be accompanied at the hearing by one of the following: a parent or guardian; a fellow student or other friend or to be formally represented by an Officer of the Students' Representative Council; a member of GSA staff; or a lawyer.
+Where the student seeks to have two individuals in attendance, one shall attend as an observer only.

-&lt;sup>21 A charge may be made by a GP for the provision of a medical report.
+24 A charge may be made by a GP for the provision of a medical report.

-Code of Appeals GSA.39
+Code of Appeals GSA.41